 Attachment styles develop during childhood, possibly even before birth.
 They describe a child’s relationship with their parents, later becoming unconscious patterns of behaviour.
 It is these patterns that often influence our adult relationships.

-Do you ever find yourself completely at a loss, with no idea how to respond to your child’s behaviours?
+Do you ever find yourself completely at a loss, with no idea how to respond to your child’s apparent distress?

 You’ve worked out that systems of punishment, time-outs and rewards are rarely, if ever, successful, but what else is there?